baibhavphukan/fetch-rewards-takehome/README.md

 - **Scaling Strategy:** Scale horizontally by adding more Docker containers using Kubernetes or Docker Swarm to handle increased message throughput.
 - **Database Scaling:** Implement partitioning strategies in PostgreSQL to distribute data across multiple nodes and improve query performance.
 - **Cloud Services:** Utilize cloud-native services like Amazon SQS for message queuing and Amazon RDS for scalable PostgreSQL deployments.
-- **Performance Monitoring:** Monitor system metrics (e.g., CPU, memory usage) and scale resources dynamically based on workload demands.
+- **Performance Monitoring:** Monitor system metrics like CPU, memory usage etc. and scale resources dynamically based on workload demands.

 ### How can PII be recovered later on?